 Any attempted threat or intrusion will automatically alert the security team and trigger the security cameras.
 In the unlikelihood of a breach, the servers will be automatically disabled.

-The high availability and extremely resilient systems enable the customers to achieve record recovery time and objectives, endless scalability, and free of error, unlike the traditional infrastructures.
+The high availability and extremely resilient systems enable the customers to achieve record recovery time and objectives, endless scalability, and free of error, unlike traditional infrastructures.